2017-20 Strategic Plan

 Become recognized as a thought leader in the legal industry by conducting critical industry research and developing new ideas, innovations and solutions to guide the legal management industry.

 Condition: Market research indicates that ALA is not perceived as a thought leader in the industry.

-Change: Enhance ALA’s image as a thought leader through original research, trend analysis and innovation.
+Change: Enhance ALA’s image as a thought leader through original research, trend analysis

 a) Increase unique web hits by 5%/year through 2020